-For people with stable coronary artery disease, stents and bypass surgery are no more effective at reducing rates of heart attack and death than lifestyle changes and medication alone, a new large-scale federally funded study shows.
+For people with stable coronary artery disease, stents and bypass surgery are no more effective at reducing rates of heart attack and death than lifestyle changes and medication alone, a recently published large-scale federally funded study shows.

 The ISCHEMIA trial examined the efficacy of surgical intervention in patients with ischemic heart disease, also known as coronary artery disease.
 IHD occurs when plaque accumulates in the heart’s major blood vessels, reducing its blood flow.
 It is the most common type of heart disease in the United States and the leading cause of death worldwide, resulting in more than 9 million deaths annually.

-A collaboration between researchers at NYU Langone Health and 15 other institutions, the ISCHEMIA study followed 5,000 subjects with moderate to severe IHD.
+ISCHEMIA authors first presented their research at the annual American Heart Association conference in November 2019, and the New England Journal of Medicine published the much-anticipated study in March 2020.
+A collaboration between researchers at NYU Langone Health and 15 other institutions, the trial followed 5,000 subjects with moderate to severe IHD.
 Participants were split into two groups: One group received only lifestyle counseling and medical therapy.
 The other group received stents or bypass surgery in addition to lifestyle counseling and medical therapy.
 After a median duration of four and a half years, researchers found no significant difference in rates of heart attack and death between the two groups.

 Monica Aggarwal, MD, director of Integrative Cardiology and Prevention at the University of Florida, says she was not surprised by the results.
 “Many of us [cardiologists] who practice more conservatively believe that lifestyle modification and medications are better than [surgical] intervention, and this trial gave us validated information.”

-The ISCHEMIA authors presented their research at the annual American Heart Association conference in November 2019, noting that these findings do not apply to people having a heart attack or those with severe chest pain—cases in which emergency surgery may be indicated.
+The ISCHEMIA researchers note that these findings do not apply to people having a heart attack or those with severe chest pain—cases in which emergency surgery may be indicated.

 This is not the first study to conclude that surgical intervention should be used more sparingly for patients with stable cardiovascular disease: A 2017 study found stents were ineffective for chest pain.